-Electron efficiency and pion rejection factors of the lead-glass counter on the Left HRS are shown in Fig. 4 as functions of the vertical hit position of the particle in the preshower detector.
+Electron efficiency and pion rejection factors of the lead-glass detector on the Left HRS are shown in Fig. 4 as functions of the location of the hit of the particle in the preshower detector.
 PID performance on the Right HRS is similar.
 Electron efficiency from wide groups are slightly higher than narrow groups because there is less event loss due to timing mis-alignment when taking the coincidence between the preshower and the total shower discriminator outputs.
-Variations in the electron efficiency across the spectrometer acceptance effectively change the kinematics (Q^2) of the measurement.
-For this reason, data were taken daily during the experiment to monitor the DAQ PID performance and corrections are applied to data.
+Variations in the electron efficiency across the spectrometer acceptance effectively influence the kinematics $(Q^2)$ of the measurement.
+For this reason, low-rate calibration data were taken daily during the experiment to monitor the DAQ PID performance and corrections are applied to data.